roundedrectangle/roundedrectangle/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on SailDiscord
+- 💬 Interested in SailDiscord?
+Join my special Telegram [channel](https://t.me/saildiscord) for only SailDiscord news!
 - 🌱 I’m currently learning how to touch grass
-- 📫 How to reach me: Discord [server](https://discord.gg/Q3u7ejjzFg), Reddit: roundedrectangle0
+- 📫 How to reach me: Discord [server](https://discord.gg/Q3u7ejjzFg).
+SailDiscord news are no longer there.
 - See my [gists](https://gists.github.com/roundedrectangle)

 <!---